Board of Directors

 He left in July 2013 to open the first Haitian restaurant in Kansas City that incorporated two different cuisines (Ethiopian and Haitian).
 After three years of operation, multiple articles and accolades, I moved the restaurant to a bigger space, in a prime area, to accommodate our clientele.

 Originally from Wichita, Kansas, guitarist and educator Sean Mawhirter fell under the tutelage of local mentors Randy Zellers, Loretta Ewing and David Brown as well as studying under international luminaries such as Jerry Hahn, Fareed Haque and David Fiuczynski.
 During his 20+ years in the Kansas City metro, he has performed in a variety of musical settings and styles.
-He is a member of the Kansas City Guitar Society, Folk Alliance International and Fractured Atlas.
+He is a member of the Kansas City Guitar Society and Fractured Atlas.

 Educational Outreach Coordinator